 (Note: All the diagrams in the paper are the author's individual and independent creation.)
+Source: Own research

 To be more concrete, the money market instruments consist of the instrumentarium used to perform trading activities (transactions) on the money market (treasury bills and notes, and commercial papers and certificates of deposit, except for payment instruments).